Jan9103/atrea/README.md

 * Currently it is in alpha (the base-functionality exists in a buggy state).
 * Due to the problems with the concept and the early stage of the project i might abandon it.
-* Development has been pretty slow so far.

 ## How does it work?